nichite/nichite.github.io/_posts/2022-03-05-the-best-bionic-arms-are-barely-usable.md

 The absolute best demos I've seen have been those from the [Modular Prosthetic Limb](https://www.jhuapl.edu/Prosthetics/ResearchMPL) out of Johns Hopkins, which would make sense given the project's $120MM price tag.
+Even though the finger movements aren't very precise, what's most compelling here is the sheer number of degrees of freedom (DOF) on display, since the user is missing hand, wrist, elbow, and shoulder.
+Controlling all of that requires 26
-What's most compelling here is the sheer number of degrees of freedom (DOF) on display, since the user is missing hand, wrist, elbow, and shoulder.
-Controlling all of that requires 26 DOF:
+DOF:

 {% include video id="KPhkVPNKtVA?start=420" provider="youtube" %}